EngrSaad2/Advance-Music-Player/README.md

 Copyright 2020 - <b>SAAD</b>

 Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this file except in compliance with the License.
-You may obtain a copy of the License at
+you may not use this file except in compliance with the License You may obtain a copy of the License at

    http://www.apache.org/licenses/LICENSE-2.0